macthecadillac/rosters/README.md

 Ricky = [4, 14, 24, 34]
 Lyndon = [37, 39]

+# Comment out/delete section if you don't want to customize the checkpoint
+# columns.
+These example values are for 1CL.
 [checkpoints]
 # LHS must be in the form of "lab" followed by an integer.
 # RHS is a list of strings.
 Entries must be enclosed in single or double quotes